 "That boy loves you more than life itself, baby girl."
 He states.

 "Sure, I just tell him.
-"Hi, I know we’ve only had sex like 2 times, but would you like to donate your sperm?
+"Hi, I know we’ve only had sex like a dozen of times, but would you like to donate your sperm?
 So, I could have babies in the future?”
 Like really dad, he’ll love that."
 I snap at him smacking my head once again on the table.

 "OLIVIA ROSE BROWN!
 YOU’VE HAD SEX?"
 Dad yells at me, but mom just shrieks and is doing a happy dance.